NinaVol/Maintenance-Split-App/README.md

 1. To get the Maintenance Split App up and running, follow these steps:

-Clone the repository: git clone [Repository URL]
+Clone the repository: git clone [(https://github.com/NinaVol/Maintenance-Split-App.git)]

 2. Open the index.html file in a modern web browser to access the application.